 Under the ESPPs, eligible employees of the Group can purchase ordinary shares of AIAGL with qualified employee contributions and AIAGL will grant one matching RSU to them at the end of the vesting period for each two shares purchased through the qualified employee contributions (contribution shares).
 Contribution shares are purchased from the open market.
-During the relevant vesting period, the eligible employees must hold the contribution shares purchased and remain employed by the Group in order to qualify to receive the matching shares for upon the vesting of the matching RSPUs.
+During the relevant vesting period, the eligible employees must hold the contribution shares purchased and remain employed by the Group in order to qualify to receive the matching shares upon the vesting of the matching RSPUs.
 The granted matching RSPUs are expected to be settled in equity.
-Under the 2010 ESPP, the level of qualified employee contribution was subject to a maximum amount equal to 8 per cent of the monthly base salary or HK\$9,750 (or local currency equivalent) per month, whichever is lower.
+Under the 2011 ESPP, the level of qualified employee contribution was subject to a maximum amount equal to 8 per cent of the monthly base salary or HK\$9,750 (or local currency equivalent) per month, whichever is lower.
 Under the 2020 ESPP, the level of qualified employee contribution is subject to a maximum amount equal to 10 per cent of the monthly base salary or HK\$12,500 (or local currency equivalent) per month, whichever is lower.
-For the year ended 31 December 2021, eligible employees paid US\$10.1m (2020: US\$10.1m) to purchase 847,029 ordinary shares (2020: 993,945 ordinary shares) of AIAGL under the ESPP.
+For the year ended 31 December 2022, eligible employees paid US\$10m (2021: US\$10m) to purchase 949,968 ordinary shares (2021: 847,029 ordinary shares) of AIAGL under the ESPP.